OctopusDeploy/blog/blog/2024-12/effective-devops-metrics/index.md

 ## How do you measure software delivery?

 The great news is that there are plenty of ideas for measuring software delivery.
-In fact, you'll have too many options to choose from.
-There's the [DORA 4 keys](https://octopus.com/devops/metrics/dora-metrics/), the [SPACE framework](https://octopus.com/devops/metrics/space-framework/), DX Core, and many more.
+In fact, you have too many options to choose from.
+There are the [DORA 4 keys](https://octopus.com/devops/metrics/dora-metrics/), the [SPACE framework](https://octopus.com/devops/metrics/space-framework/), DX Core, and many more.

-You'll need a razor to reduce all the possible options, and the simplest is to ask why you are measuring software delivery.
+You need a razor to reduce all the possible options, and the simplest is to ask why you're measuring software delivery.

 You can apply this by reflecting on your actions if the metric you measure goes up, down, or remains unchanged.
 If you don't have a clear idea of this, the metric won't provide a strong signal.
 No metric should end up in your model if you can't answer these questions.